TeknooSoftware/states/documentation/howto/automation.md

 Implementation
 --------------
-Your proxy class must implements the interface `AutomatedIntterface` and use the trait `AutomatedTrait`.
+Your proxy class must implements the interface `AutomatedInterface` and use the trait `AutomatedTrait`.

 Your rules must be defined in the method `listAssertions` like this